 BEACON 3000 – Near infrared (NIR) based process analyzer.

-Optical spectrometry based analyzers, like UV, NIR and Raman, are restricted to transparent liquids only, while NMR analyzers measure transparent and opaque process streams alike.
+Optical spectrometry based analyzers, like UV, NIR and Raman, are restricted to transparent liquids only, while MOD-4100 analyzers measure transparent and opaque process streams alike.
 Beacon 3000 NIR process analyzers have been proven to be reliable correlative analyzers in refineries to predict physical properties of transparent process streams, like light CDU distillates, FCC Naphtha, and gasoline blending.
 They instantaneously can measure up to eight different process streams.

-To illustrate the concept of an integrated system of NMR and NIR process analyzers, the CDU is taken as an example.
+To illustrate the concept of an integrated system of ASTM and NIR process analyzers, the CDU is taken as an example.
 It should be noted that the same concept is adaptable in all refinery process and blending units.

 Anacon software, with incorporated Free-rune software guarantees accuracy and reliability of analytical results.
 The correlative process analyzers are ongoing validated against laboratory measurements.
 The results of all analyzers are user-friendly displayed in the central control room.